 Much of my research is on skepticism, and the analysis of knowledge and belief.
 I defend the currently unpopular view that knowledge that p requires that the probability of p on one's evidence is 1 (see my "Against fallibilism", Australasian Journal of Philosophy ).
 Analogously, in a currently unpublished paper I argue for the equally unpopular view that one believes that p only if one's credence in p is 1.
 I've also done some research in the Philosophy of Language and in Moral Psychology, amongst other things.

 Scepticism and Perceptual Justification (co-editor with Elia Zardini).
-Oxford University Press, forthcoming.
+Oxford University Press, 2014.

 "Roger White's Argument Against Imprecise Credences."
 British Journal for the Philosophy of Science, 64 (2013): 69-77.

 "Counterfactuals and Chance: Reply to Williams."
 Analytic Philosophy, 53 (2012): 362-5.

 "Evidentialism and Skeptical Arguments."
 Synthese, 189 (2012): 337-52.

 "Safety, Skepticism, and Lotteries."
 Erkenntnis, 77 (2012): 95-120.

 "Against Fallibilism."
 Australasian Journal of Philosophy, 89 (2011): 665-85.

 "Quasi-Miracles, Typicality, and Counterfactuals."
 Synthese, 179 (2011): 351-60.

 "Indexicals and Utterance Production" (with Paula Sweeney).
 Philosophical Studies 150 (2010): 331-48.